adataschultz/UsedCars_Prices/README.md

 #### HPO
 For hyperparameter tuning, `hyperopt` and `optuna` were utilized to explore the model parameters that resulted in the lowest error (`rmse`).
-Various trial/experiment sizes were completed to determine which parameters when incorporated into the model resulted in the lowest error.
+Various trial/experiment sizes were completed to determine which parameters when incorporated into the model resulted in the lowest error. `Weights & Biases` was utilized for examining the models during HPO.

 #### Model Explanations